 What is Number Masking?

-Number masking, also known as call masking, is a cloud telephony feature that allows you to hide or “mask” your phone number.
+Number masking, also known as call masking, is a VoIP feature that allows you to hide or “mask” your phone number.
 You can choose to completely hide the number from displaying on caller IDs or replace it with a different number, which is called caller ID override.

 How Does a Number Masking Solution Work?